 A private cloud generally refers to utility computing resources set aside for exclusive use by an individual organization or business.
 The cloud can also be physically stationed at a company's on-site information center.

 Certain companies also pay third parties to manage their private clouds.
-Simply put, a private cloud is where the infrastructure and services are preserved on a private network.
+A private cloud is where the infrastructure and services are preserved on a private network.

 Public clouds are operated, managed, and owned by third-party cloud service providers.
 The providers are in charge of offering computing-related services, such as storage and servers using the internet.

-As such, all the software, hardware, and other supporting infrastructure belong to the cloud provider.
-The business only gets to access these services and manage their accounts via a web browser.
+The cloud provider belongs to all the software, hardware, and other supporting infrastructure.
+The business can only access these services and manage their accounts via a web browser.

 3. Hybrid Cloud